grafana/grafana/docs/sources/administration/configuration.md

 > Only available in Grafana v6.7+.

-This prevents users from setting the dashboard refresh interval of a lower than given interval.
-Per default this is 5 seconds.
+This feature prevents users from setting the dashboard refresh interval to a lower value than a given interval value.
+The default interval value is 5 seconds.
 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.

+As of Grafana v7.3, this also limits the refresh interval options in Explore.

 ### default_home_dashboard_path